 It is said that the hotel acknowledges Alice and they are fond of her.
 They had even hosted a dinner in 2018 that was in her honor.
 They would also use recipes that were in her cookbook.
 The dinner was served to the guest before they would receive a tour of the hotel.
 The tour would include sites where Toklas would frequent as well.

 More About Alice

 It is said that Toklas was a well-known member of the Parisian art community.
-She was also a partner with Gertrude Stein who had paired with her to make pot brownies.
+She was also a partner of Gertrude Stein with whom she had made legendary pot brownies.
 Plus, she lived in Seattle in the twentieth century.
 While Alice is an art lover and she would study at the university, she would live on the block where the hotel is located.
 People believe that the hotel grounds were her stomping grounds.
 It is said that you can hear a piano playing in the Penthouse Suite often even if the room is not booked.

-While no one really knows why Alice B. Toklas is staying at the hotel, we do know that she is there.
+While no one really knows why Alice B. Toklas continues to stay at the hotel.
 The hotel has a rich history and is ready to accommodate anyone who enters.
 However, if you do enter, just note that you may see Toklas wandering the halls especially around room 408.
 This is nothing to be concerned about.
 She is just there to play a few jokes.
 She will often flicker lights and move drinks.
 However, we do not believe that she is causing or meaning to cause any harm.
 She may play the piano as well.

 The hotel is an old hotel with a lot of history and it only makes sense that there is a strange activity.
 While we know that Alice likes to hang around the hotel, no one is sure that she ever even stayed here while she was living.
 This is just another mystery that Seattle has to figure out.